vlizBE/vlizbe.github.io/index.md

         // Call the function to start counting automatically window.onload = () => {
-            startCounting(5836, 3000); // Change parameters as needed
+            startCounting(5836, 0); // Change parameters as needed
         };
   </script>
 <div class="row">
     <div class="col-md-6">
         <h4>Access to over 270,084 unique publications</h4>
-        The VLIZ Marine Data Centre or VMDC is a national and international point of contact for quality and reliable marine and estuarine data.
-The VMDC provides services, technologies, tools, training and support to scientists, policy, blue economy and citizens.
+        The VLIZ Marine Data Centre is a national and international point of contact for quality and reliable marine and estuarine data.
+VLIZ provides services, technologies, tools, training and support to scientists, policy, blue economy and citizens.
 Data is made accessible in an efficient and open manner.
-The VMDC is accredited as an IODE National Oceanographic Data Center.
+The VLIZ is accredited as an IODE National Oceanographic Data Center.
         <br>
         <br>
         <style>